 What To Carry For Yourself?

 If you have a vaginal delivery, then you might need to stay for around three days in the hospital.
 However, if you undergo a C-section, then you might have to stay for a few more days.

 Here are the things you must carry in your Hospital bag:

-- Clothes change for you: Most of the good hospitals do provide a change in case you would want to wear your clothes, then Pack loose, comfortable maternity clothes to wear in the hospital.
+- Clothes change for you.
+Most of the good hospitals do provide a change.
+In case you would want to wear your clothes, then Pack loose, comfortable maternity clothes to wear in the hospital.
 While going to the hospital, wear an old, loose-fitting dress.
-Do not buy new ones for this because the dress would get stained with blood and fluids during labor.
+Do not buy new ones for this because the dress would get stained with blood and fluids during labour.
 Also, get dresses with front buttons to unbutton them easily for breastfeeding the baby after delivery.